Phase 2 Trial of Voyager V1 in Combination With Cemiplimab in Cancer Patients

 Start Date: April 24, 2020

 End Date: March 01, 2023

 1. Age ≥18 years on day of signing informed consent.

 2. Specific by tumor cohorts:

-- For the HCC cohort, confirmed diagnosis of inoperable HCC by histology or clinical/radiological criteria. i.
-No prior therapy with a PD-(L)1 immune checkpoint inhibitor (CPI) (prior sorafenib is permitted). ii.
-No or one prior line of systemic therapy only. iii.
+- For the HCC cohort, confirmed diagnosis of inoperable HCC by histology or clinical/radiological criteria.
+Progressed on, or intolerant to, one prior line of systemic therapy.
 Child Pugh Score A or B7.

 - For the NSCLC cohort, histologically confirmed diagnosis of advanced and/or metastatic NSCLC in which radiological progression has been demonstrated during therapy with a PD(L)1 immune CPI and for which no existing options are felt to provide clinical benefit (only one line of PD-(L)1 therapy is permitted).
 Progression during or following 1 or more prior regimen(s) and no more than 3 prior therapeutic regimens for metastatic disease.

 - For the melanoma cohorts, histologically confirmed diagnosis of advanced and/or metastatic melanoma in which radiological progression has been demonstrated during therapy with a PD(L)1 immune CPI and for which no existing options are considered to provide clinical benefit (only one line of PD(L)1 therapy is permitted).
 Progression on ipilimumab is not required.
 Note: For IT melanoma cohort: